luccap11/OzonoApp/README.md

 ## Tech Stack
 - MVVM (new for me)
+- Volley and Retrofit - as HTTP client
+- Room - for persistence layer
 - Glide - for image loading.
 - LruCache - for caching data
 - LiveData - use LiveData to see UI update with data changes.